POLA-LCS/powang/README.md

-# Powang programming language
+# Powang, a powerful lisp programming language.

 ![powang banner](./powang_banner.jpeg)

+> [!WARNING]
+> It's still work in progress so expect to encounter bugs or undefined behaviours.

 Hiii, this is POLA, a software engineering student, and this is my own programming language.
 It is based on the lisp-type operations but with higher level interation.

-> [!WARNING]
-> It's still work in progress so expect to encounter bugs or undefined behaviours.

 ## TODO
 - [X] Comments `##`.